-Introductory courses in linear algebra and multivariable calculus are the main pre-requisites.
+An introductory course in linear algebra and multivariable calculus (MATH 2551 or equivalent) is the main pre-requisite.
 Most of the course will use the language of matrices and vectors.
-Students should be comfortable with the use of matrices to represent systems of equations and the notion of taking a gradient of a function of many variables - some existing familiarity with eigenvalues, eigenvectors, and eigenvalue decompositions will be extremely helpful.
-Familiarity with the basics of probability (especially random variables, expected value, and related notions) will also be useful in understanding some of the applications covered in the course.
-Finally, students should also have basic Python programming skills.
+Students should be comfortable with the use of matrices to represent systems of equations and the notion of taking a gradient of a function of many variables.
+Familiarity with eigenvalues, eigenvectors, and eigenvalue decompositions will be extremely helpful.
+Finally, students should also have basic Python programming skills (CS 1301 or equivalent).